Public Policy Lead (Tapestry)

 About the role

-We are seeking an exceptionally qualified professional to serve as Tapestry’s Public Policy Lead.
-This pivotal position is responsible for the development and direct execution of a comprehensive public policy agenda for Tapestry, with a focus on the intersecting worlds of energy and AI.
+We are seeking an exceptionally qualified professional to assume the role of Lead, Public Policy.
+This pivotal position is responsible for the comprehensive development, strategic counsel, and direct execution of Tapestry’s public policy agenda, with a focus on the intersection between the U.S. energy and AI sectors.

 How you’ll make 10x impact:

-• Shape the Landscape: Design and execute strategies that educate federal and state policymakers about Tapestry.
+• Strategic Advocacy and Influence: Develop and execute advanced public policy strategies designed to shape legislative and regulatory outcomes across Federal and state levels.
 Proactively engage with policymakers, key Congressional and administrative offices, and relevant industry bodies to advance Tapestry’s interests.

-• Be the Radar: Monitor analyzes policy, legislative, and regulatory developments impacting Tapestry, specifically within the evolving energy and artificial intelligence landscapes.
-Provide counsel on policy implications associated with new products, services, and corporate strategy.
+• Policy Analysis and Counsel: Systematically monitor, analyze, and prioritize policy, legislative, and regulatory developments impacting the company, specifically within the evolving energy and artificial intelligence landscapes.
+Provide executive-level counsel on policy implications associated with new products, services, and corporate strategy.

 • External Stakeholder Engagement: Cultivate and steward high-level relationships with a diverse network of external stakeholders, including government officials, trade associations, non-profit organizations, and academic institutions.